Where to Go in Japan?

 Day 2: Sightseeing in Kyoto with a private guide.
 Overnight in Kyoto.

 Day 3: Sightseeing in Kyoto.
 Overnight in Kyoto.

 Day 4: Hike from Magome to Tsumago.
 Overnight in Tsumago.

 Day 5: Hike from Tsumago to Nojiri.
 Overnight in Kiso-Fukushima.

 Day 6: Hike from Yabuhara to Narai.
 Overnight in Narai.

 Day 7: Hike from Narai to Hirasawa.
 Overnight in Karuizawa or Koromo.

 Day 8: Hike from Karuizawa to Yokokawa and transfer to Tokyo.
 Overnight in Tokyo.

 Day 10: Tour ends in Tokyo.

-With 14 days, you could start by eating and drinking your way through the country on a 10-day guided tour that leads you through the culture and history of Japan.
-House-brewed saké, fresh sushi, and multi-course kaiseki feasts will all be on the menu.
+With 14 days, you can start by eating and drinking your way through the country on a 10-day guided tour.
+House-brewed saké, fresh sushi, and multicourse kaiseki feasts will all be on the menu.
+Then, head to Honshu

 Day 1: Arrive in Tokyo.